nicofirst1/MAS-Traffic-Control/Journal.md

 - [Monaco](https://github.com/lcodeca/MoSTScenario)
 - [Lust](https://github.com/lcodeca/LuSTScenario)

+This approach has been discarded since there is no easy way to remove traffic lights (network geometry) form this imported scenarios.
+Using OSM instead.

 #### Router
-We need a custom router to choose random direction in the grid.
+We could use a custom router to choose random direction in the grid.

 - Create a router which is like MinicityRouter but makes car exit the map more often []